y9c/pseudoU-BIDseq/docs/Advanced-Customization.md

       genome: B1.genome.bam
 ```

-## Customized adapter (inline barcode)
+## Customized adapter / inline barcode

-You can customized the adapter sequencing if you are not using the adpter provided by the protocol.

 Coming soon
 {: .label .label-yellow }

-Customized
+You can customized the adapter sequencing if you are not using the adpter provided by the protocol.

 ## Customized cutoff for pre-filtering

-Add the following **whole** block into the configure file (`data.yaml` for example), and adjust the parameters.

 Not recommended
 {: .label .label-red }

+Add the following **whole** block into the configure file (`data.yaml` for example), and adjust the parameters.

 ```yaml
 cutoff: